Getting started with integrated software

 If you choose integrated software to claim online, to minimise the potential for errors and delays, you should synchronise and cleanse your data with Human Services before transmitting data.

-The business development officer will provide you with a report identifying any discrepancies that will need to be corrected on your database before you start using Aged Care Online Claiming.
+Human Services will provide you with a report identifying any discrepancies that will need to be corrected on your database before you start using Aged Care Online Claiming.

 For more information about synchronising your data, go to Data synchronisation guide or call Human Services on 1800 195 206*.